Case Study 16: 3D Hardware Alignment Workflows

 STEP rotation handles in the embedded 3D inspector

-Click a red, green, or blue handle for successive X/Y/Z +/-90 rotations while watching the imported STEP overlay move in the same 3D scene.
+Hovering a red, green, or blue end arrow highlights that rotation command before it is clicked.
+There is one half-arc per axis, with opposed arrows at the two ends.
+The two end arrows are separate commands: one applies X/Y/Z +90 and the other applies X/Y/Z -90.
+Click the highlighted arrow while watching the imported STEP overlay rotate immediately around its own component center in the same 3D scene.
+The Carry-row Rotation handles checkbox hides or shows these arcs when face picking needs an unobstructed view.
 This replaces the older floating popup and duplicate toolbar menu, so rotation is tied to the selected STEP component and does not cover the geometry.

-Imported STEP hardware carried on the Open 3D cube grid
+Imported STEP hardware carried with free Open 3D movement

 Pick Source Targets From 3D